gravitational/gravity/docs/6.x/overview.md

 1. Place the required Kubernetes resources, Helm charts and the cluster manifest in the same directory.
-2. Execute the `tele build` command to create the Application Bundle:
+2. Execute the `tele build` command to create the cluster image:

 ```bsh
 $ tele build -o cluster-image.tar manifest.yaml